fetty31/tailored_mpc/README.md

 __NOTE:__ The other branches are still in an early development process.
 They're not ready for deployment!

-# Prerequisites

-## Msg dependencies
-This pkg depends on the self-defined [as_msgs](https://bcnemotorsport.upc.edu:81/autonomous-systems-group/autonomous_systems).
-Make sure to have this msgs on your current workspace.

-## Solver dependecies
-As said before, this pkg depends on [Embotech](https://www.embotech.com/products/forcespro/overview/) ForcesPro solver so a Hardware/Software license is needed.
-See the __Solvers__ section from [AS README.md](https://bcnemotorsport.upc.edu:81/autonomous-systems-group/autonomous_systems) for more information.

-# Approach

-For specific information on how these controllers work read [TRO](docs/TRO.pdf), [Lateral MPC](docs/KIT_lateral_MPC.pdf) and [Curvature MPC](docs/curvature_MPC.pdf) papers.

-For the sake of simplicity the different controllers are named after their more important characteristic.
-However, all the specified MPC controllers are curvature-based and follow a simplified non linear bicycle model.

 # Workflow

+Here's a quick summary of the steps taken by the algorithm in each iteration.

-In order to solve the Non Linear Optimization Problem (NLOP) stated in [solver declaration](solver/FORCES_problem.m) the following procedure must be followed (in this order):
+In order to solve the Non Linear Optimization Problem (NLOP) defined with the [solver declaration API](solver/FORCES_problem.m) the following procedure is followed (in this order):

 * __Initial conditions__: the initial conditions for all the state/control variables must be computed.
 Usually the only unkown initial conditions are the path tracking variables `n` & `mu` so they must be calculated using the actual car state and the planned trajectory.